-The Department of Health and Human Services (HHS) recently awarded $67 million to 105 Navigator grant applicants and recognized more than 100 organizations that have volunteered to help teach Americans about what
+The Department of Health and Human Services (HHS) recently awarded $67 million to 105 Navigator grant applicants and recognized more than 100 organizations that have volunteered to help teach Americans about what healthcare coverage is available to them.

 Staff members working for organizations that receive Navigator grant funds have been trained to answer consumers' questions about health insurance reform and enrolling in the Health Insurance Marketplace plan.
 These individuals are able to help 24 hours a day, in 150 languages.